 Well, she said, though the word came out barely louder than a whisper.

 I reached out and kissed her on the lips, the jar cocooned between us.
 Then I released her.
 She looked down at the jar, her hair hanging over her eyes.
 Even then she didn't want me to watch her cry.
-I felt a flash of irritation at the fact that she would hold on to her pride down to this last moment, but it was immediately replaced by sadness at the knowledge that I would never again feel this kind of annoyance that was reserved only for those closest to you.
+I felt a flash of irritation at the fact she would hold on to her pride down to this last moment, but it was immediately replaced by sadness at the knowledge I would never again feel this kind of annoyance reserved only for those closest to you.

 Take care, I said.
 Be happy.